-HIS 218 American Diplomatic History (3credits) HIS 218 studies the development and implementation of the foreign policy of the United States from 1900 to the present.
+HIS 218 American Diplomatic History (3 credits)

+HIS 218 studies the development and implementation of the foreign policy of the United States from 1900 to the present.
 Considerable time is spent on analyzing the conflict between ideals and national self-interest of American diplomatic policies.
-Offered every other year.
+Offered as needed.